poiriermike/encryptedp2p/README.md

 Copy our code to a run directory:
 Specifically, client-node.py, dedicated-server.py, and the kademelia folder from our github repository.

+Make sure to maintain the directory structure.
+The cilent-node and dedicated-server should be in the same directory as the kademlia server.

 -Run-

-Run 'python dedicated-server.py -p 5050' on at least one network node.
+Run 'python dedicated-server.py -p <port>' on at least one network node.
 This starts a server meant to get the initial system running.
 After that, the client nodes should be able to connect to each other.

 Run 'python client-node.py' on each network node.
+Note.
+There are a number of arguments to this file.
+Including the option to bootstrap to another server from the command line, or a list of bootstrappable nodes from a file.

 ----------------------------------------------------------------------------------------------------------------------------
 -The Future-